 - Certain ethnicities such as those of Ashkenazi Jewish heritage

-Approximately 60% of patients who contacted our Cancer Genetics Risk Assessment Program came for genetic counseling.
-Our certified genetic counselors and physicians offer a thorough family history assessment, patient education on risk factors, inheritance patterns and impact for other family members and patient information to help support their decision making and resources in the community.
+More than 60 percent of patients who contacted our Cancer Genetics Risk Assessment Program came for genetic counseling.
+Our certified genetic counselors and physicians offer a thorough family history assessment, education on risk factors, inheritance patterns and impact for other family members and patient information to help support their decision-making and resources in the community.
 Our Cancer Genetics Risk Assessment Program also provides a thorough discussion on insurance implications and laws in place to project your insurance rights.

-At Capital Health, our ten-year data shows that 65% of our patients went on for genetic testing and approximately 20% were discovered to have a mutation or “gene change.”
+At Capital Health, our 14-year data shows that 70 percent of our patients went on for genetic testing and approximately 15 percent were discovered to have a mutation or “gene change” that increases their risks of developing cancer.
 With the availability of genetic testing, patients no longer have to wait until a cancer diagnosis is made for them to take steps to protect their health or to help other family members.
+We are firm believers that “knowledge is power.”
 Based on recommendations, an individual can proactively prevent cancer or help detect it in an early stage by following recommended guidelines.

 For more information or to schedule an appointment, please call 609-537-7043 (8 a.m. - 4 p.m., Monday through Friday).